Pennsylvania vote counting continues amid protest, lawsuit from Trump campaign

-*66% of the counted ballots are election-day ballots, and 34% are mail ballots.
+*65 percent of the counted ballots are election-day ballots, and 35 percent are mail ballots.

 --------

-* 77% of mail ballots counted so far are for Joe Biden.
+* 77 percent of mail ballots counted so far are for Joe Biden.

 * Results for other PA counties can be found here.